SolaceSamples/solace-samples-nodejs/docs/_tutorials/confirmed-delivery.md

 The sample application is in the `/src/basic-samples` directory: `ConfirmedPublish.js`.

-It will send 10 messages, waits for the delivery confirmation for all messages then exits.
+It will send 10 messages, wait for the delivery confirmation for all messages then exit.
 The `QueueConsumer` sample application from the Persistence with Queues tutorial can be used to receive and display the sent messages.

 **Sample Output**